Skip to Main Content

 AI can support your study when used well.
 Remember that you will be required to demonstrate your learning for in-person assessment, independent of AI tools.

-Examples of appropriate and inappropriate use of AI
+Appropriate and inappropriate use of AI for assessment

 Type of assessment Examples of appropriate use of AI Examples of inappropriate use of AI